Tuesday, 27 December 2011

-I studied in that area from the mid-70s onwards.
+I schooled there for four years from the mid-70s onwards.
 How I got there is a long family story.
-But just a couple of months before, I had secured a place in a very good school along the east coast, but because I had to move up north, going to that school became an impossibility.
-So my family did the next best thing: they found me a place in an English-speaking mission school nearer home.
+But just a couple of months before, I had secured a place in a very good school in Katong with my PSLE results.
+And because I had moved up north to Marsiling, going to that school became neigh impossible.
+My family did the next best thing, i.e. they found me a place in an English-speaking mission school nearer home.
 And thus Assumption English School in Boys Town I went.

 As mentioned, Boon Hong father's shop was in the last section of a long row of shophouses farthest from Jalan Cheng Hwa near our school.
 His family did not live there but in a zinc-roofed house not far from Hillview Road entrance.
 That place was for a long time recognisable for one entity that stood the test of time: a Standard Chartered Bank branch.
 Unlike modern banks, this one was smallish and approachable.
 I remember going there once to deposit a large sum of money - workers' wages to be precise, some $25k or so when I first started work.
 It was probably the biggest sum of money I've ever 'kiap' under my armpit so no one would snatch it away!

 Outside this bank was a very popular bus-stop that served many bus numbers.
 Buses that came from town and heading to Bukit Panjang, Choa Chu Kang, Lim Chu Kang and Woodlands.
 Residents in Hillview HDB Estate often alighted there to walk that short distance (and under the railway bridge) back to their flats.